ibm-cloud-docs/containers/cs_kube_strategy.md

 As a developer, you design, create, secure, deploy, test, run, and monitor cloud-native, containerized apps in an Kubernetes cluster.
 To create and run these apps, you must be familiar with the concept of microservices, the [12-factor app](/docs/containers?topic=containers-plan_deploy#12factor) guidelines, [Docker and containerization principles](https://www.docker.com/), and available [Kubernetes deployment options](/docs/containers?topic=containers-plan_deploy).

 Kubernetes and {{site.data.keyword.containerlong_notm}} provide multiple options for how to [expose an app and keep an app private](/docs/containers?topic=containers-cs_network_planning), [add persistent storage](/docs/containers?topic=containers-storage_planning), [integrate other services](/docs/containers?topic=containers-ibm-3rd-party-integrations), and how you can [secure your workloads and protect sensitive data](/docs/containers?topic=containers-security#container).
-Before you move your app to a cluster in {{site.data.keyword.containerlong_notm}}, verify that you can run your app as a containerized app on the supported Ubuntu 16.04 x86_64, 18.04 x86_64 operating system and that Kubernetes and {{site.data.keyword.containerlong_notm}} provide the capabilities that your workload needs.
+Before you move your app to a cluster in {{site.data.keyword.containerlong_notm}}, verify that you can run your app as a containerized app on the supported Ubuntu 18.04 x86_64, 16.04 x86_64 (deprecated) operating system and that Kubernetes and {{site.data.keyword.containerlong_notm}} provide the capabilities that your workload needs.

 **Do cluster administrators and developers interact with each other?**